 20 – The British Motor Corporation unveils its new car, the Austin Healey Sprite.

-23 - A new kind of vehicle which rides just above the ground on a cushion of air has been invented by Suffolk boatbuilder Christopher Cockerell. it has been named the Hovercraft.
+23 – A new kind of vehicle that rides just above the ground on a cushion of air has been invented by Suffolk boatbuilder Christopher Cockerell. it has been named the Hovercraft.

 24 – Questions are asked in the UK parliament after Jerry Lee Lewis arrives in England.
 He is sent home after the discovery that his wife is only 13.

 25 – The “Modfather” Paul Weller, future frontman of The Jam and The Style Council and prolific solo artist, is born in Woking, Surrey.

 27 – State of Emergency declared in Sri Lanka.